 There are three types of greenhouse gases: Carbon dioxide, nitrous oxide and methane.
 In Germany, a full 58 % of methane emissions and 81 % of nitrous oxide emissions came from agriculture in 2015.
 Agriculture is the second largest producer of greenhouse gases, with only the combustion of coal, oil and gas producing more emissions.₈

-Eating vegan and reducing agricultural land
+Eat vegan and reduce agricultural acreage

-Reduce water consumption with a vegan diet
+Reduce water consumption through vegan diet

 Update: Comparison of milk and plant drinks

-Connection between nutrition and the environment
+Relationship between nutrition and the environment

 All the best,